Image Alt

 I don’t have too much to say about this one!
 This humorously named mead appeared on my analysis list seemingly overnight.
 No explanation on what it is!
 I’m going to be cheeky and guess that the Mead Team put ginger in this one, folks!
 Let’s find out if I’m right!

 First sip?
 Let’s see about some context: WOW!
 That is a very delicious profile!
 That “date” note flows into the front with a honey-fruit blend.
-The semi tart and sweet notes of berries are well blended, making any guesses on fruit types difficult on my first taste.
+The semi tart and sweet notes of raspberries are well blended.
 There is a mistakable profile of a spice poking through as well.
-Not quite cinnamon and I would be surprised if it was Amburana wood!
-Its a delicious mead.
-A gorgeous waltz of fruit, caramelized sweetness and a touch of spices.
+Not quite cinnamon, and I would be surprised if it were Amburana wood!
+This is definitely barrel-aged.
+It’s a delicious mead.
+A gorgeous waltz of fruit, caramelized sweetness, and a touch of spices.
 While the fruit plays a massive role, the overall flavor profile is sublime and speaks for itself!
 Bravo!